pivotal/docs-tap/scst-store/multicluster-setup.hbs.md

 You use
 this environment variable in the next step.

-## <a id='apply-build'></a>Apply the SCST - Store CA certificates and SCST - Store tokens to Build cluster
+## <a id='apply-build'></a>Apply the SCST - Store CA certificates and SCST - Store tokens to the Build and Run clusters

-After you copy the certificate and tokens, apply the Metadata Store CA certificates, Metadata Store authentication token, and CloudEvent Handler edit token to the Kubernetes cluster where you intend to install the Build profile.
+After you copy the certificate and tokens, apply them to the Build and Run clusters prior to deploying the profiles.

+Build cluster:

+* Metadata Store CA certificate
+* Metadata Store authentication token
+* CloudEvent Handler CA certificate
+* CloudEvent Handler edit token

+Run cluster:

+* CloudEvent Handler CA certificate
+* CloudEvent Handler edit token

-### <a id='apply-kubernetes'></a>Apply the Metadata Store CA certificate and an authentication token to a new Kubernetes cluster
+### <a id='apply-kubernetes'></a>Apply the Metadata Store CA certificate and authentication token to the Build cluster

 Before you deploy the Build profile, you must apply the Metadata Store CA certificate and Metadata Store authentication token from the earlier steps.
-Then the Build profile deployment has access to these values.
+Then the Build profile deployment will have access to these values.

 To apply the Metadata Store CA certificate and an authentication token:

-1. With your kubectl targeted at the Build cluster, create a namespace for the Metadata Store CA certificate and an authentication token.
+1. With your kubectl targeted at the Build cluster, create a namespace for the Metadata Store CA certificate and authentication token.

     ```console
     kubectl create ns metadata-store-secrets